sheep0lata/composeFilesNScripts/README.md

 Now the compose files uploaded are used by me to test new tools or functionalities.

 ## Infrasructure
 Basically this infrastructure is just some services behind a reverse proxy.
-There isn't mush to say about it but I did a little diagram explaining everything :
+There isn't much to say about it but I did a little diagram explaining everything :

 ![diagram of the reverse proxy](./infra.png "reverse proxy diagram")